Bachelor of Nursing

 Admissions, Transfers and Progression Committee

-This Department Committee has a mandate to make decisions on issues that pertain to admissions, transfers, and progression of students through the Nursing Program and to implement the High-Risk Occurence: Removal from Clinical Practice investigation process as per the Clinical Progression Policy.
+This Committee has a mandate to make decisions on issues that pertain to admissions, transfers, and progression of students through the Nursing Program and to implement the High-Risk Occurence: Removal from Clinical Practice investigation process as per the Clinical Progression Policy.

 1. University regulations state that a student whose assessment grade point average (GPA) falls below 2.0 will be placed on academic probation (UNB Calendar: Standing and Promotion Requirements).
 In addition to this regulation, a Nursing student whose assessment GPA falls below 1.7 may be required to withdraw from the program.